 Franklin Grove Heritage Trail is approximately 3.4 mile trail with a trail head at Pool Park (908 1st Street SE).
 The trail is on a converted rail bed which runs north and south through the city and involved just that rail bed initially.
 The trail project was originated by the Belmond Trees Forever group and then dedicated to the city of Belmond.
 Tree and bush maintenance on the trail continues under the watchful eye of the Trees Forever group along with the coordination of the volunteers that tend the flower beds on the trail.
 The city does mow along the trail.
 Benches were installed along the trail through an Eagle Scout project.
 The trail was extended east on 7th Street NE, south on Luick's Lane North/South and west on 5th Street SE in 2005.
 Wright County Conservation has built an extension from the north loop of the Franklin Grove Trail to the new Prairielands Trail.
 The Prairielands Trail follows the old Union Pacific Railroad north east toward Meservey, Thornton and Mason City.
 The pavement ends at C-20, about 1/3 mile off the end of the Franklin Grove Trail.

 Iowa River RV Park is just over one acre in size and is located at 312 River Avenue South (U.S. Highway 69), within walking distance of convenience stores, fuel stations and restaurants.
-There are 16 RV sites: eight with full hook-up (water, sewer and electric) with five of those as pull-through sites and eight having just water and electric connections.
+There are 19 RV sites: eleven with full hook-up (water, sewer and electric) with five of those as pull-through sites and eight having just water and electric connections.
 A small area is available for tent camping.
 A modern toilet/shower building is available on site for campers and a dump station near the entrance of the park for RV/campers.
 Canoes can be launched from River Park, which is adjacent to the RV Park and connected with a trail.
-Full hook-ups are $12 per night, partial hook-ups are $10 and tent camping is $8.
+Full hook-ups are $16 per night, partial hook-ups are $13 and tent camping is $11.

 Pool Park is, as the name implies, the location of the municipal swimming pool.
 It is located at 908 1st Street SE on a piece of property of 5.3 acres.
 The park has two shelters with picnic tables and play equipment for ages 2-5 and 5-8 years old.
 This equipment was purchased in 2006 with a grant from the Luick Trust and installed by community volunteers.
 Restrooms are located on the outside of the Pool Bathhouse.
 Pool Park is the location of 3 tennis courts and the Extreme Sports Park which is equipped with ramps, rail and quarter pipe.